 Different turbulence intensity, shear level, yaw misalignment and air density result in different power and load curves (Elliott and Cadogan, 1990; Eggers A. J. et al., 2003; Antoniou et al., 2007; Wagner et al., 2011; Clifton, 2014; St. Martin et al., 2016).
-Ideally all observations should therefore have the same turbulence intensity, shear level, yaw misalignment and air

-5 density when calculating the variance of different power and load curves.
-This is not the case in the measurement dataset and therefore limits must be defined which include observations within a range of turbulence intensities, shear levels, yaw errors and air densities, without changing the power and load curves too much.
+Ideally all observation should therefore have the same turbulence intensity, shear level, yaw misalignment and air density when calculating the variance of different power and load curves.
+This is not the case in the measurement dataset and therefore limits that include observations within a range of turbulence intensities, shear levels, yaw errors and air densities, without changing the power and load curves too much must be defined.